-Valtteri Bottas was born on August 28, 1989 in Nastola, Finland, entering his very first kart race at the age of six.
+Valtteri Bottas was born on 28th August 1989 in Nastola, Finland, entering his very first kart race at the age of six.
 Over the ensuing decade, the karting circuits of Finland and Europe would become his home from home, where he won numerous Championships and was a member of the Finnish national karting squad for seven years.

 After a change of engine supplier at Williams for the 2014 season, Valtteri was back in a Mercedes-powered vehicle for the first time since his spell in Formula 3.
 He registered his best season so far in the highest echelon of motorsport, claiming six podium appearances and scoring 186 points to finish the campaign in fourth position, behind the Mercedes-AMG Petronas Motorsport duo of Lewis Hamilton and Nico Rosberg and three-time race winner Daniel Ricciardo.
 That year, Valtteri and his team-mate Felipe Massa secured third place for Williams in the Constructors’ Championship.
-His best results were two runner-up spots in the British and German Grands Prix.

 For the 2017 season, Valtteri became the 11th driver to compete in Formula One with the Mercedes team, following in the footsteps of drivers such as Juan Manuel Fangio, Sir Stirling Moss, Michael Schumacher, Lewis Hamilton and Nico Rosberg.
-It was a breakthrough year for Valtteri that saw him score his first pole positions (4) and race wins (3).
+It was a breakthrough year for Valtteri that saw him claim his first pole positions (4) and race wins (3).
 The Finn scored more points in his first season with Mercedes-AMG Petronas Motorsport than in his entire Formula One career before and ended the 2017 season in P3.